 With support from passionate tutors and an optional workshop at a racecourse, this is the perfect opportunity to expand your equine service offerings and become more comfortable managing emergency incidents at the track, events, and in the field!

-Includes 8 hours of recorded presentations, forums monitored by tutors and notes.
+Includes recorded presentations, forums monitored by tutors and notes.

 - Manage the role and responsibilities required of a competition veterinarian